 How does hypertrophic cardiomyopathy progress?

 The thickening of the heart muscle does not tend to progress once you stop growing.
 This means that, for many people, the symptoms remain stable during adulthood.
 Unfortunately, the symptoms gradually become worse for some people as the heart muscle becomes more stiff.
 Sometimes the function of the heart gradually deteriorates and heart failure may develop.
-See separate leaflet called Heart Failure.
+See the separate leaflet called Congestive Heart Failure.